Singular Hodge theory for combinatorial geometries: The Chow ring and the augmented Chow ring of a matroid

-The augmented Chow ring of $\M$ is the Chow ring of an $n$-dimensional smooth toric variety defined by a $d$-dimensional fan $\Pi_\M$, called the {\bf augmented Bergman fan} of $\M$ \cite[Proposition 2.10]{BHMPW}.
-Note that the Chow ring is isomorphic to the quotient of the augmented Chow ring by the ideal generated by all the elements $y_i$, and that two elements $y_i$ and $y_j$ are equal if and only if $i$ and $j$ are contained in the same rank $1$ flat of $\M$.
+where the sum is over all proper flats $G$ of $\mathrm{M}$.
+The augmented Chow ring of $\M$ is the Chow ring of an $n$-dimensional smooth toric variety defined by a $d$-dimensional fan $\Pi_\M$, called the {\bf augmented Bergman fan} of $\M$ \cite[Proposition 2.12]{BHMPW}.
+As in the case of the Chow ring, this implies that it is spanned as a $\Q$-vector space by the classes of square-free monomials.